 Welcome to the Royer Center for Academic Development, Office of Disability Services.
 In alignment with our college mission of scholarship, participation, and service, McPherson College strives to create an inclusive learning environment that provides equal access to all students.
 Working in collaboration with students, faculty, and staff, Academic Disability Services provides accommodation to students with a variety of needs.
-To request accommodation, please contact the Director of Student Success at the Royer Center for Academic Development located on the main floor of Miller Library.
+To request accommodation, please contact the Director of Academic Development at the Royer Center for Academic Development located on the main floor of Miller Library.

 Student FAQ About Accommodation

 Students should make accommodation requests to the Royer Center for Academic Development rather than making them directly to faculty members who are teaching their classes.
 Faculty members are instructed not to grant or deny accommodation requests from students and to refer such requests to Academic Disability Services staff.

 While it is helpful for our staff to have as much information as you feel comfortable sharing at our first meeting, documentation of disability is NOT required for the initial meeting.
 In fact, we encourage all students needing services to make an appointment with our staff as soon as they arrive on campus even if they do not have current documentation of disability.

 Several different forms of documentation can be used to establish disability, and the extent of documentation required may vary depending on the claimed disability and requested accommodations.
 Third party documentation is requested to help clarify the nature of disability and provide insight into the ways the learning environment may impact disability.
 This documentation is used to supplement information gathered in the initial student interview and in the assessment by our staff.
 Additional documentation may be requested as deemed necessary to adequately meet the needs of each student and maintain a standard of reasonable accommodation.
 In some cases (but not in others), recent evaluations or final IEP evaluations, can aid our staff in ensuring that you receive the best possible accommodation.